What is a Conventional Mortgage in Canada?

 In general, your lender has two goals when qualifying you for a conventional mortgage.
 Initially, they want to see if you can handle your monthly mortgage payments.

 Lenders use the gross and total debt service ratios to determine your mortgage payments aren't too high.
 They will also conduct a mortgage stress test to ensure you can afford an increase in mortgage interest rates.
-You will also need to meet a minimum credit score to qualify.
+You will also need to meet a minimum credit score to qualify for a mortgage.

 Secondly, your lender will verify that you can handle the down payment along with other upfront costs such as closing costs.
 To prove you can handle these expenses, your lender will typically ask to see the following required mortgage documents: